OpenTermsArchive/contrib-versions/Quora/Privacy Policy.md

 *   Canada: Digital Advertising Alliance of Canada’s Opt-Out Tool
 *   European Union: European Interactive Digital Advertising Alliance

-**_Linked Networks_** .
+**_Linked Network_** s.
 You may connect or disconnect your Linked Networks, such as Google, through the Account Settings tab in your profile settings, and you may access, amend and delete much of your profile information through your profile settings.
 Once you disconnect a Linked Network, we will not receive information from that Linked Network going forward unless you choose to reconnect it.
 You may also control whether the Linked Network is visible in your profile.
 Please see this page for more information about Linked Networks and the Quora Platform

 **Transferring Your Data**